How to use past exam papers to ace your exams

 Plan answers to several papers, then compare them with each other.
 “It can be useful to take a question with the mark scheme and make a model answer,” says Katniss15.

 Go through your answers together and check them against the mark scheme.
-That way you’ll be able to highlight where you're all doing well and what still needs work.
+This should help you figure out where you're doing well as well as where you can improve.